Skip to main content

 Use when ✓Avoid when ✗

-+Prefer it for tool-call workflows where the client wants to validate, render, or short-circuit a tool invocation while the arguments are still being generated.
++Best for tool-call workflows where the client wants to validate, render, or short-circuit a tool invocation while the arguments are still being generated.

 In the wild